-More information on the portfolio manager may be found at www.invesco.com/us.
+More information on the portfolio managers may be found at www.invesco.com/us.
 The website is not part of this prospectus.

-The Fund's SAI provides additional information about the portfolio manager's investments in the Fund, a description of the compensation structure and information regarding other accounts managed.
+The Fund's SAI provides additional information about the portfolio managers' investments in the Fund, a description of the compensation structure and information regarding other accounts managed.